Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 Social Media Addiction: Causes and Symptoms

 Unfortunately, social media addiction can occur due to several mental health issues, including anxiety, depression and low self-esteem.
-There’s also reason to believe that addictive behavior could stem from the way social media platforms are designed.

 19. Social Media Creators Benefit From Addictive Behavior

-20. Antisocial Behavior Fuels Social Media Addiction
+20. Peer Pressure Fuels Social Media Addiction

 21. Social Media Addiction Has a Range of Behavioral Symptoms